-For many Christians, the Jews and Judaism seem like the last place to learn anything about Christianity.
+For many Christians, the Jews and Judaism seem like the last places to learn anything about the Christian faith.
 Christianity and Judaism appear to be opposites.
-It sounds heretical even to suggest that Jesus, Peter, Paul, and John were Jews.
-Yet they were!
-And that’s the catch: Christianity worships a Jewish Savior, whose Jewish disciples founded a Jewish religion in Israel.
-They spoke the Jewish language (Hebrew), they read the Jewish scriptures, they attended Jewish synagogues, they taught using the teaching techniques of the Jewish religious teachers of their day (the rabbis).
-These are the same people that wrote (for the most part) our Christian scriptures, both the Old and the New Testaments.
-Jesus was a Jew of the line of David (Matt.
-1:6)!
-Paul was a student of the famous Rabbi Gamaliel (Acts 22:3)!
+For many centuries, it sounded heretical even to suggest that Jesus, Peter, and Paul were Jewish.
+Yet this is the historical reality: that Christianity worships a Jewish Savior, whose Jewish disciples founded a Jewish religion in Israel.

+Jesus and his disciples spoke the Jewish language (Hebrew), they read the Jewish scriptures, they attended Jewish synagogues, they taught using the teaching techniques of the Jewish religious teachers of their day.
+These same Jewish disciples wrote most of our Christian scriptures in the New Testament.
+Jesus himself was a Jew of the line of David (Matt.
+1:6).
+Paul was a student of the famous Rabbi Gamaliel (Acts 22:3).

 Why did they consider it wrong that they lived as Jews?
-In part it was a misunderstanding of the Bible’s teachings about Jews and Gentiles in relation to the Law of Moses.
+In large part it was a misunderstanding of the Bible’s teachings about Jews and Gentiles in relation to the Law of Moses.
 But it was also because of anti-Semitic beliefs brought by Gentiles into the Church.

 Martin Luther himself wrote:

-What shall we Christians do with this rejected and condemned people, the Jews?...
-I shall give you my sincere advice: First, to set fire to their synagogues...in honor of our Lord and of Christendom, so that God might see that we are Christians....
+What will we Christians do with this rejected and condemned people, the Jews?...
+I will give you my sincere advice: First, to set fire to their synagogues...in honor of our Lord and of Christendom, so that God might see that we are Christians....
 I advise that their houses also be...destroyed.....
 I advise that their prayer books and Talmudic writings...be taken from them....
 I advise that their rabbis be forbidden to teach henceforth on pain of loss of life and limb....
 (On the Jews and Their Lies, 1543)

 Who Killed Jesus?